PerkLab/PerkLabBootcamp/README.md

 -	[PyCharm](https://www.jetbrains.com/pycharm/) Professional Edition (you can activate it immediately with your university email address), Community version is not suitable (does not support remote debugging)
 -	Install latest version of PLUS from: http://perk-software.cs.queensu.ca/plus/packages/nightly/ -> PlusApp-...-Win32.exe package (the generic version, not Ultrasonix, Telemed, etc.).
 If you bring a non-Windows computer then you may not be able to follow certain hands-on exercises (less than 2 hours in total).
 -	Register a user at www.github.com
+- Optionally, install [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview) CAD software.
+Register an account with a university email address to get access to Fusion 360 for free.
+You will be able to follow model design and 3D printing tutorial without Fusion 360, if you laptop does not meet minimum hardware requirements.
+If you would also print your designed models, download [Makerbot Desktop](https://support.makerbot.com/troubleshooting/makerbot-desktop-software/software-download/download_12190)

 ## Preliminary program (sibject to change)